Samuel-DiMaggio/SDS-Prescreen-Tool/README.md

 This pop-up indicates that there is most likely a hazard or multiple hazards and multiple substances listed on a few list such as RTK (Right to Know), HAPS (Hazardous air pollutants), and TSCA.

+# Part 2 - How to Convert a Python File to Exe File Using Nuitka

+Note: These steps may vary for each person or project depending on:
+1. which libraries are imported
+2. whether or not the exe file is being shared
+3. file size constraints
+4. version of certain libraries
+5. whether or not certian files are in the right directory